-Belgium is one of the major banking and financial centres on mainland Europe, with Belgian banks influencing the country's position as a pioneer of the cashless society.
-Combined with Belgium's multicultural nature, today there are many banks in Belgium offering specialised services to expats, including non-resident bank accounts, as well as online banks in Belgium.
+Belgium is one of the major banking and financial centers on mainland Europe, with Belgian banks influencing the country’s position as a pioneer of the cashless society.
+Combined with Belgium’s multicultural nature, today there are many banks in Belgium offering specialized services to expats, including non-resident bank accounts, as well as online banks in Belgium.

 This guide to Belgian banking includes:

 - How to open a Belgian bank account

 - Making a complaint about banks in Belgium

 - Useful Resources